GuenterPartosch/RIS2bib/README.md

 # RIS2bib
-Converts RIS files to .bib file for BibLaTeX
+Converts RIS files to .bib files for BibLaTeX